What is heart failure?

 If you have other problems or experience side effects, you might need to take other medicines.

 When you’re taking medicine for heart failure, you’ll also need to have regular blood tests.
 These will check your potassium level and kidney function.
 How often you need blood tests depends on the type and strength of medicine you’re taking.
-Many patients take heart failure medicines without any problems.
 If you have concerns about the medicine or think you’re having side effects, talk to your doctor.
 It’s important that you take your medicine exactly as your doctor tells you.

 If your heart failure is severe, your doctor may recommend placing a small defibrillator in your chest.
 It can restart your heart if your heart stops.